-Figure 3 (a)-(d) show the velocities as a function of rapidity for different cases and Fig, 3(e) and (f) depict the mean number of nucleon collisions as a function of rapidity.

-Fig. 3 (a) shows that on average particles of different types are moving together with a similar velocity.
-These results indicate a certain amount of collectivity in Au + Au central collisions at RHIC energies.
-On the other hand, the RQMD calculations predict the charged pion $(\pi^+ + \pi^-)$ to nucleon (p+n) ratio is about 10 near midrapidity for the central Au + Au collisions at the RHIC energy.
-Lévai and Müller argue that in such baryon-poor region the equal magnitude of pion and nucleon flow velocities can be established only at an earlier deconfined phase [31].
-Such deconfined phase, of course, was not included in the present calculation.
-The other interesting observation in Fig. 3 is that at a given rapidity, the values of the velocity are closely correlated with the number of rescatterings: the larger the number of collisions, the higher the velocity (see Fig. 3(a) and (e)).
-In the case of no-rescattering calculation (see Fig. 3(f)), the number of collisions is about 2.5 and the velocity is about zero over the whole rapidity range (Fig. 3(d)).
+Figures 3(a)-(d) show the velocities as a function of rapidity for different cases and Figs. 3(e) and 3(f) depict the mean number of nucleon collisions as a function of rapidity.
+Fig. 3(a) shows that on average particles of different types are moving together with a similar velocity.
+These results indicate a certain amount of collectivity in Au+Au central collisions at RHIC energies.
+On the other hand, the RQMD calculations predict the charged pion $(\pi^+ + \pi^-)$ to nucleon (p+n) ratio to be about 10 near midrapidity for the central Au+Au collisions at the RHIC energy.
+Lévai and Müller argue that in such a baryon-poor region the equal magnitude of pion and nucleon flow velocities can be established only at an earlier deconfined phase [32].
+Such a deconfined phase, of course, was not included in the present calculation.
+The other interesting observation in Fig. 3 is that at a given rapidity, the values of the velocity are closely correlated with the number of rescatterings: the larger the number of collisions, the higher the velocity [see Figs. 3(a) and 3(e)].
+In the case of the no-rescattering calculation [see Fig. 3(f)], the number of collisions is about 2.5 and the velocity is about zero over the whole rapidity range [Fig. 3(d)].
 Recall, that, in the no-rescattering case, the splitting in the average transverse momentum according to mass vanishes, see Fig. 2(d).
-Once the space-momentum correlation is altered, the collectivity is destroyed (Fig. 3(c)).
+Once the space-momentum correlation is altered, the collectivity is destroyed [Fig. 3(c)].